Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 # Display all accounts
 az account list --output table

-# Make sur eyou are using the proper subs
+# Make sure you are using the proper subs
 az account set --subscription "your-subs"

 # Create a resource group